1Password/agent-identity-specs/draft-1password-agent-identity-local-delegated.md

 ## Intent Binding {#intent-binding}
-Intent Binding is the mechanism by which the `Txn-Token` is cryptographically anchored to the user’s original declared goal, preventing prompt injection attacks from expanding the agent’s actions beyond the stated intent.
+Intent Binding is the mechanism by which the `Txn-Token` is cryptographically anchored to the user’s original declared goal, reducing risk of prompt injection attacks from expanding the agent’s actions beyond the stated intent.
 In AIMS terms, intent binding is the input that lets the per-call Authorization decision incorporate user-declared semantic context, not only scope strings.